PaulZC/Artemis_Global_Tracker/Documentation/GlobalTracker_FAQs/README.md

 ## How do I define and trigger a user function?

-The tracker can respond to eight different user functions.
+The tracker supports eight different user functions.
 Each function is triggered when the corresponding field ID is received via a Mobile Terminated message.

 The user functions are defined in [Tracker_User_Functions.ino](https://github.com/PaulZC/Artemis_Global_Tracker/blob/master/Software/examples/Example16_GlobalTracker/Tracker_User_Functions.ino).